 I still remember the first time I self-harmed.
 I was 14 years old.
 I don’t know where the thought to self harm first came from.
 No-one I was friends with self-harmed.
 It could well have been some celebrity or other, it doesn’t really matter.
 However it got there, the thought was in my head, and I could let it go.
 When you have been hurt so much that you have become numb to the world, sometimes, you will try anything, just to feel something.

 My father had died a year or so earlier.
 I have many, many issues with him.
-Without going into detail, he was a violent alcoholic, who chose drink over me and my brother when we were children.
-He had never been in my life since.
+He was a violent alcoholic, who chose drink over me and my brother when we were children.
+He had never been in my life since around the time I turned six years old.
 The problem was, the bastard died before I had an opportunity to confront him, to challenge him.
 I never had any answers from my father, and now I never would.

 Since his death, I had veered between having so much emotion I couldn’t handle it, to being so numb I couldn’t feel anything.
 I was tortured by his memory, and now I would never have the chance to resolve my issues.
 I couldn’t cope, and even now, 15 years since his death, I still struggle.
 Nothing made any sense to me at all.